huynguy-db/arcion-docs/content/docs/arcion-on-premises-ui/installation-and-setup.md

 Before you install and set up Arcion On-premises UI, complete the following prerequisites:

 ### Hardware prerequisites
 Ensure a cloud, VM, or bare metal server instance.
 The server must meet the minimum resources the Arcion team recommends for your specific workload.
-For most small and proof of concept environments with 10 or less tables, make sure the environment meets the following resources:
+For most small and proof of concept environments with 10 tables or less, make sure the environment meets the following resources:

 - 4 virtual CPUs (vCPU)
 - 16 GB of RAM